Hull4Progress/Computing-for-Food-Security/Detailed-Course-Overview.md

 - Bringing data into Postgres, including "normalization", using Python, Jupyter, DBeaver (students may use their favorite tools)
   - Talk about challenges of creating diverse datasets that can be used together
-- Use of Protege ontology tool to help visualize categories
+- Use of Protege ontology tool to help visualize categorizations
 - Visualization using Tableau Public and/or DataWrapper
   - Importance of pre-processing data for use with these visualization tools
-- Student exercise (over first 2 or 3 weeks) is to download and organize the data, ask an interesting question (e.g., given reduction of Ukraine's ag output due to the war, what is impact on food levels available to Ghana as compared with 2019 levels?) and produce some informative visualizations the communicate the answer
+- Student exercise (over first 2 or 3 weeks) is to download and organize the data, ask an interesting question (e.g., given reduction of Ukraine's ag output due to the war, what is impact on food and nutrition levels available to Ghana as compared with 2019 levels?) and produce some informative visualizations the communicate the answer.
+  Might also include fertiliser production and trade, if I can find appropriate data sets